curiousest/curiousest.github.io/_drafts/tabum/last-idea.md

 Continuing to exist, for the sake of the other purposes. (need to survive)

 When you lose all three purposes, it's time to die.

+This event is the great filter.
+Multiple species can collaborate to make it happen, though.
+Don't need to move all matter in the universe, but it does get control of all matter and energy.